 After years of stagnation, plans to improve English proficiency are finally gaining momentum in Latin America.

-Twelve of the 19 Latin American countries included in this year’s EF EPI improved their adult English proficiency since last year, and five improved significantly, a more positive trend than in any other region.
-Although the population-weighted regional average only increased slightly, due to the downward pressure of Brazil and Mexico, the overall trend is encouraging.
+Twelve of the 19 Latin American countries included in this year’s EF EPI improved their adult English proficiency since last year, and four improved significantly.
+Although the population-weighted regional average only increased slightly, due to the downward pressure of Mexico, the overall trend is encouraging.

 In the past two decades, Latin American countries have made enormous progress in ensuring that all children have access to education.
 Now, attention has shifted to English skills.
 The Latin American business community is increasingly vocal in its demand for more English speakers, and, in response, a majority of the region’s countries have rolled out education reforms to teach English better and more widely.
 It is too early to judge these reforms based solely on adult proficiency levels, but national testing has shown promising results among students.
 Successful models will provide a roadmap for countries with less successful programs in the region.